Psyche-L/What-Calendar../README.md

 ## Known Bugs

-I missed spelled Calender😔.
+I missed spelled Calender on the repo name😔.
 Throughout countless testing, I didn't find any.
 If you do, please make an issue on the issues page [here](https://github.com/Psyche-L/What-Calendar../issues)

 Also, free to clone the repository and collaborate with me!